Canoe & Kayak Rentals

 The time it takes you to complete your trip depends on how long your stops are and how fast you paddle.
 Once on the water, the canoe or kayak is yours for the rest of the day.
 There is no guide, you can set your own pace, stop where and when you want.
 You are on your own.
 Be sure to bring plenty to eat and drink and please remember to bring garbage bags to put your litter in and carry out.

 For overnight trips we have a rustic cabin rental at our Shinhopple take out point, where guests can relax right on the river and continue on the second day 6 or 9 miles further downstream if desired.
 Call for details and rates.

 What You Need to Know

-A $10 deposit is required for each vessel reserved.
+A credit card is required for each vessel reserved.
 No refunds will be issued on cancellations made less than 24 hrs. in advance.
 The only exception would be inclement weather or high water.

 Guests of all ages need a release form filled out for our activities.